CSublow/milestone-project-one/README.md

 1. Boootstrap depends on jQuery for its Javascript components, including the collapsed hamburger navigation icon.
 2. jQuery is used to implement the Jssor slider on index.html.
-3. jQuery is used to change the text of the show/hide history text button on index.html to reflect the text's current hidden or visible state.
-4. The image slider on photo-gallery.html depends on jQuery for slideshow functionality.
+3s.
+The image slider on photo-gallery.html depends on jQuery for slideshow functionality.

 ### [Font Awesome 5.3.1](https://fontawesome.com/)
 The project uses Font Awesome to generate the social media icons found in the header element of each page.